Purdue Pharma seeks to halt opioid suits against company, Sacklers

 Purdue has been accused of contributing to a public health crisis that has been marked by nearly 400,000 overdose deaths between 1999 and 2017, according to the latest U.S. data.
 Purdue and the Sacklers have denied they are liable for the opioid epidemic.

+In Wednesday’s court filing, Purdue said allowing litigation against the Sacklers to continue would threaten billions of dollars they have pledged toward settling lawsuits and increase expenses for the company as it is drawn into the cases.

+The family, which would cede control of Purdue to a trust controlled by plaintiffs under terms of the proposed settlement, has proposed paying $3 billion over seven years and an additional $1.5 billion or more through an eventual sale of another company they own called Mundipharma, according to court records and people familiar with the matter.

-Reporting by Tom Hals in Wilmington, Delaware; Additional reporting by Mike Spector in New York; Editing by Noeleen Walder and Cynthia Osterman
+Reporting by Tom Hals in Wilmington, Delaware and Mike Spector in New York; Editing by Cynthia Osterman and Stephen Coates